33z33/Cyber-Security/Basic.md

 The Certificate Authority (CA) packages together in the one certificate the public keys, information about the encryption algorithms used, the owner or subject data, the digital signature of a Certificate Authority that has verified the subject data itself, and a date range during which the certificate can be considered valid.
 Digital Certificates can be used for a variety of electronic transactions including e-mail, electronic commerce, groupware and electronic funds transfers.

 The most widely accepted format for Digital Certificates is defined by the CCITT **X.509** international standard

 [X.509] https://www.youtube.com/watch?v=JAgaWJivKwg

+#### PKI (Public Key Infrastructure)

+How does PKI Work?

+Public Key Infrastructure uses Public Key Cryptography as the basis for providing encryption which uses asymmetric key algorithms to perform its role in which both communicating parties establish a working relationship by verifying each other’s identities.
+A framework of encryption that protects communications between the server (your website) and the client by:

+- Establishing the identity of endpoints on a network
+- Encrypting the flow of data via the network’s communication channels

+Consider the following exchange which enables a server and a web application, for instance, a browser, to communicate with each other:

+- When a browser wishes to establish a secure communication channel with a web server, it requests the server to present its public key.
+- The server possesses an asymmetric public key, whose copy it presents to the browser.
+- The browser generates a ‘session key’, a symmetric key that is encrypted using the public key that the server provided.
+This session key is then passed to the server.
+- The web server, uses its private key to decrypt the session key which was encrypted by its public key by the client.
+If it is able to do this an encrypted channel with client is opened.

+The exchange of public keys before the symmetric encryption channel is established is facilitated by X.509 certificates and CA, only those public keys that have been signed by a Certificate Authority and bound to a certificate are considered acceptable for use online.